prescottprue/react-redux-firebase/examples/complete/firestore/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), the docs for that are in the Create React App Docs section below

+## React Redux Firebase Docs

+### FAQ

+1. Where is data being loaded from?:
+    The `todos` collection within firestore

+1. What is the format of a todo created in this example? :
+    `{ text: 'sample', done: false }`

+  New todos can be created from the home screen

+## Create React App Docs

 ## Available Scripts